-8.2.3.2 Discretionary Activities - Conversion of tenure, alteration of cross leases, company leases and unit titles
+8.2.3.2 Discretionary Activities - general matters

-Any subdivision activity conversion of tenure which does not comply with the standards at Rule 8.2.3.1 RD1 - RD2 is a discretionary activity.
+Any subdivision activity which does not comply with the standards at Rule 8.2.3.1 RD1 - RD2 is a discretionary activity.
 In determining whether to grant or decline consent and impose conditions, the Council will consider the Assessment Matters specified in 8.5 and any other relevant matter.